 Keit-Ai (Keit愛, translated as "Cel-Love") is a meme copypasta from 4chan about a romance anime that doesn't exist but users there pretend it does anyway.
 It was first posted in a "Write an Anime and Manga Plot" thread on the site's /a/ (Anime and Manga) board.
 It was originally based on Toradora! (specifically its Matchmaker Crush plot), only this time it has twice the Ryuuji and Taiga◊.

-Throughout the course of its existence, Keit-Ai has been turned into a meme, an exploitable snowclone copypasta, a Vocaloid fanfic, two original fiction stories, a webcomic, an anime "opening", an anime "preview", a full anime "episode", and a hit anime "movie" that's already the highest grossing anime film of all time.
+Throughout the course of its existence, Keit-Ai has been turned into a meme, an exploitable snowclone, copypasta fan fiction, two original fiction stories, a webcomic, an anime "opening", an anime "preview", a full anime "episode", and a hit anime "movie" that became the highest grossing anime film of all time.

 Unable to confess, he is gifted by a deus ex machina with the girl's phone number.
 Never minding the strange area code, he immediately calls her, and is overjoyed to find out that she has a crush on him as well.